These sweet Christmas kisses treat jars are a perfect gift idea for chocolate lovers.

 Glue 3 black pom poms down the front of the jar to represent a snowman’s coal buttons.

-Make 3 little tags and label them Santa Kisses, Snowman Kisses, and Elf Kisses
+Make 3 little tags and label them Santa Kisses, Snowman Kisses, and Elf Kisses respectively.

-and tie them on with some ribbon.
+Tie them on with some matching ribbon.

 You can write the child’s name on the back of the tag.